vickygr89/news-documentation/Documentation/Misc/DocumentationBestPractice/Examples/Index.rst

 http://docs.typo3.org/typo3cms/drafts/github/marble/DocumentationStarter/Chapter1/SubChapter/TopicC.html

-Technical information: Installation, Reference of TypoScript options, configuration options on system level, how to extend it, the technical details, how to debug it and so on.

 .. note:: This is a note admonition.

 	These notes are similar to tips, but usually contain information you should pay attention to.
 It might be details about a step that a whole operation hinges on or it may highlight an essential sequence of tasks.